omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Set the Select type for the browse faceting.
 This sets how site visitors interact with the options in the field:

 - Single (list).
 Visitors can select only one; all options are displayed in a list of radio buttons.
+An "All" option appears at the top and is selected on page load; users can select another option, and then clear that choice by selecting "All" again.
 - Multiple (list).
 Visitors can select multiple; all options are displayed in a list of checkboxes.
-Multiple selections by site visitors will narrow (Option 1 AND Option 2) the search results.
+Multiple selections by site visitors will **narrow** (Option 1 AND Option 2) the search results.
 - Single (dropdown menu).
 Visitors can select only one; all options are displayed in a dropdown menu.
+A "Select one..." option appears at the top and is selected on page load; users can select another option, and then clear that choice by selecting "Select one..." again.
 - Text input.
 Visitors can type in text to include or exclude resources that include that text in their values.

 For Select types that include a list or a dropdown menu, you can set a Query type (queries are available for value facets only; not for classes, templates, item sets, etc.).
 The options are: